thunderheadone/one-sdk-android/examples/dynamic-configuration-example/README.md

 ## SDK initialization not required

-The Thunderhead SDK is automatically initialized in an `un-configured` state.
+The Thunderhead SDK is automatically initialized in an unconfigured state.
-* While `un-configured`, the SDK will continue to locally queue end-user data and will upload the data to server once the SDK is configured with valid parameters.
+* While *unconfigured*, the SDK will continue to locally queue end-user data and will upload the data to server once the SDK is configured with valid parameters.
 * This can be disabled at any time by setting the `oneOptOutConfiguration` to `true`.
 See more about opt out [here](#opt-an-end-user-out-of-tracking).

 ## Configure and reconfigure the SDK

 You can configure and reconfigure the SDK as many times as necessary.
 * The SDK does not support partial, or piecemeal, configuration.
 All parameters must be provided, either all valid or invalid (`empty string` or `null`).
-* When configured with invalid parameters, it will set the SDK into an `un-configured` state.
+* When configured with invalid parameters, it will set the SDK into an *unconfigured* state.

 To configure/reconfigure the SDK, simply call the `configureOne` top-level Kotlin function or the `One.configure` Java method with the new parameters, as shown below: